IRIS-HEP Code Of Conduct

 IRIS-HEP is a software institute funded by the National Science Foundation.
 It serves as a center for software R&D, functions as an intellectual hub for the larger community-wide software R&D efforts, and transforms the operational services required to ensure the success of the HL-LHC scientific program.
 Its success depends on its ability to engage a community from several institutions and disciplines with diverse skills, personalities and experiences.

 Naturally, this implies diversity of ideas and perspectives on often complex problems.
 Disagreement and healthy discussion of conflicting viewpoints is welcome: the best solutions to hard problems rarely come from a single angle.
 But disagreement is not an excuse for aggression: humans tend to take disagreement personally and easily drift into behavior that ultimately degrades a community.
 This is particularly acute with online communication across language and cultural gaps, where many cues of human behavior are unavailable.
 We are outlining here a set of principles and processes to support a healthy community in the face of these challenges.
 Fundamentally, we are committed to fostering an open, productive, harassment-free environment for everyone.
 Rather than considering this code an exhaustive list of things that you can’t do, take it in the spirit it is intended - a guide to make it easier to enrich all of us and the communities in which we participate.
 Importantly: as a member of our community, you are also a steward of these values.
 Not all problems need to be resolved via formal processes, and often a quick, friendly but clear word on an online forum or in person can help resolve a misunderstanding and de-escalate things.
 However, sometimes these informal processes may be inadequate: they fail to work, there is urgency or risk to someone, nobody is intervening publicly and you don’t feel comfortable speaking in public, etc. For these or other reasons, structured follow-up may be necessary and here we provide the means for that: we welcome reports by contacting any member of the IRIS-HEP Executive Board.
-This code of conduct applies equally to all community members in all Institute situations online and offline, including conferences, mailing lists, forums, GitHub organizations, chat rooms, social media, social events associated with conferences, and one-to-one interactions.
+This code of conduct applies equally to all community members in all Institute situations online and offline, including conferences, training events, mailing lists, forums, GitHub organizations, chat rooms, social media, social events associated with conferences and events, and one-to-one interactions.

 By embracing the following principles, guidelines and actions to follow or avoid, you will help us make IRIS-HEP a welcoming and productive community.
 Feel free to contact any member of the IRIS-HEP Executive Board.